SheetalMaurya/MvvmCross-Wiki/v3-02-04-Tip-Calc-A-Xamarin.iOS-UI-project.md

 You will no doubt have noticed that Binding in iOS looked different to the way it looked in Android - and to what you may have expected from XAML.

-This is because the UI
+This is because the XIB format used in iOS is a lot less human manipulable and extensible than the XML formats used in Android AXML and Windows XAML - so it makes more sense to use C# rather than the XIB to register our bindings.

-Within this section of the tutorial all of our bindings look like:
+Within this section of the tutorial all of our iOS bindings look like:

 		this.Bind (this.TipLabel, (TipViewModel vm) => vm.Tip );